top of page

 Treatment

-• You can get Paxlovid treatment though telehealth programs such as Test to Treat and Plushcare.
+• You can get Paxlovid treatment though telehealth programs such as Plushcare and Teladoc Health.

 • Studies show that rest is important to preventing complications/Long COVID